• Skip to main content

 Close up on a creamy rich vegan mac and cheese that was baked in the oven and topped with a crumbly panko garnish.

-I hope you like this vegan baked mac and cheese as much as we do!
+I hope you like this vegan cauliflower mac and cheese as much as we do!
 If you try it, please leave a comment below and rate the recipe to let me know how it was.

 Let's stay in touch with Instagram, Pinterest and Facebook.
 Also, don't forget to subscribe to my newsletter to be sure not to miss anything.